Vaibhav112027/-MENVYK-LONDON-Luxury-Brand-Store-App/README.md

 -> Navigation: Android Jetpack Navigation

+💎 Features

+-> Elegant and minimalist UI inspired by luxury fashion brands

+-> Smooth transitions and responsive layout

+-> Brand carousel and personalized recommendations

+-> Product details with live price and quantity updates

+-> Modern shopping experience designed for style-conscious users

+📱 Vision

+To create a digital luxury wardrobe — where premium design meets effortless usability

 📱 About the App

 The MENVYK app brings the essence of a luxury brand store to mobile.
 From premium fabrics to modern silhouettes, it offers curated collections for users seeking timeless elegance and exclusivity.